My journey as a writer

 So I signed up for the 10 day challenge, and soon had a full blown publisher proposal, a new network of business book writers and a fully fleshed out table of contents with the whole book mapped out down to the last paragraph, all in a spreadsheet.
 Totally unlike me, and absolutely the best thing I could have done.

 At Alison’s suggestion I have built this website and reworked my existing site so that they work well alongside each other.
 I’m writing articles about the book and speaking to organisations about opportunities to give talks about it.
 I’m finalising the content of a 2 day workshop based on the book, details of which you can find here.
-And I’m close to deciding which publisher to work with on the book – aiming to decide by the end of November.

 I have learnt so much it makes my head hurt.
 Amongst other things I’ve learnt:

 - Writing the book is the easy bit

 - There is a TON of stuff to think about to support the book ever selling